 One-pan dinners are always a good idea.
-Just as less dishes, is always a good idea.
+Just as fewer dishes, is always a good idea.
 I mean, you’re already not eating sugar and grains, so screw dishes.
-Plus, bacon.
-No dishes, bacon, diet friendly.
-Need I say more?

 These cored and nearly hollowed apples make a crust-less dessert that mimics the taste of a classic apple pie, without all the additional things that make it on the “no-no” list of a Whole30 diet.